-With 40,000 in Attendance – Our last Religious Education Congress, held in February 2016, brought together nearly 40,000 for the four-day event!
-We had 20,000 registered from across the country and as far away as the U.K. and Australia.
-Attendance at Youth Day 2016 was nearly 14,000!
-(See Congress 2016 registration statistics)
+With 40,000 in Attendance – Our last Religious Education Congress, held in February 2017, brought together nearly 40,000 for the four-day event!
+We had 32,939 registered from across the country and nearly 800 registered from as far away as the U.K. and Australia.
+Attendance at Youth Day 2017 was nearly 14,000!
+(See Congress 2017 registration statistics)

-Variety of Topics – Over the three days, Congress 2016 offered over 300 workshops presented by more than 200 speakers.
+Variety of Topics – Over the three days, Congress 2017 offered over 300 workshops presented by 200 speakers.
 (See the list of Congress 2017 Speakers).
 Topics range from personal growth to music to spiritual topics – in English, Spanish and Vietnamese.

-Free Exhibits (open to Registrants only) – Congress 2016 showcased 529 booths housing over 260 companies as exhibitors – ranging from religious art to music, and from publishing houses to educational institutions, in addition to our own represented Archdiocesan ministries.
+Free Exhibits (open to Registrants only) – Congress 2017 showcased 545 booths housing 257 companies as exhibitors – ranging from religious art to music, and from publishing houses to educational institutions, in addition to our own represented Archdiocesan ministries.
 (See our 2017 Exhibitor Listing.)

 ABOUT THE RECONGRESS:

 • REVIEWS Index -- See what's been written about Congress!

 • Milestones of the Religious Education Congress • CCD / RECongress history in pictures • Congress Themes (1956-present) • RECongress 1970 (photos) • The CCD: History in the Making (1972) • "A look back at 30 years of Congress" (2000) • "The past history of the Religious Ed Congress" (2001) • "The early days: 'A certain spirit' " (2001) • "Still growing, a half century later" (2016)